-As the future of work continues to evolve, it’s not surprising that there’s a growing sense of uncertainty about what exactly to expect from the fourth industrial revolution (often referred to as Industry 4.0).
+As the future of work continues to evolve, it’s not surprising that there’s a growing sense of uncertainty about what exactly HR can expect from the fourth industrial revolution (often referred to as Industry 4.0).

 One thing is certain though: the emergence of Industry 4.0 will be shaped by human factors, including regulations about how technology should be used, whether businesses have access to talent with the right digital skills and society’s reaction to job losses driven by automation.

-Here’s our top nine uncertainties affecting the future of work.
+As the fourth industrial revolution grows, here are our top nine uncertainties affecting HR and the future of work.

 Top 9 uncertainties for the future of work